SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 0 2 0 1 3 4
 [/input]
 [output]
-There isn't enough space!
-4 people in a queue!
+The lift is full.
+4 people currently in line.
 4 4 4 4 4 4
 [/output]
 [/test]